-The Administration's current economic policies should continue to reduce unemployment eliminating the need for countercyclical assistance.
-Over the past 15 months the national economy has improved dramatically.
-Unemployment is down from 8.9 to 7.8 percent; employment has increased by 3.3 million; the Gross National Product has increased by \$190 billion, or 13 percent; and per capital disposable personal income is up by almost \$500, or 9 percent.
+The Administration's current economic policies should continue to reduce unemployment, eliminating the need for countercyclical assistance.
+Over the past 18 months the national economy has improved dramatically.
+Unemployment is down from 8.9 to 7.8 percent; employment has increased by 3.7 million; the Gross National Product has increased by \$264 billion, or 18 percent; and per capita disposable personal income is up by \$719, or 15 percent.
 Simultaneously, the rate of inflation has been cut in half.

 At the same time, the recovery has been geographically uneven.
 While the national unemployment rate has declined, there are areas where high unemployment rates have not come down because the overall recovery has not yet fully taken hold.
-Unemployment in New York City has remained above 10 percent during the recovery; in the San Francisco-Oakland area, above 11 percent.
 In some areas, including Detroit, Buffalo, and Miami, there has been marked improvement, but the unemployment rates remain high relative to the rest of the nation.
 In many cases, these geographical disparities have been translated into serious fiscal problems for the affected cities.